Insutanto/scrapy-distributed/README.md

 - RabbitMQ Scheduler
     - Support custom declare a RabbitMQ's Queue.
 Such as `passive`, `durable`, `exclusive`, `auto_delete`, and all other options.
+- RabbitMQ Pipeline
+    - Support custom declare a RabbitMQ's Queue for the items of spider.
+Such as `passive`, `durable`, `exclusive`, `auto_delete`, and all other options.
 - Kafaka Scheduler
     - Support custom declare a Kafka's Topic.
 Such as `num_partitions`, `replication_factor` and will support other options.
 - RedisBloom DupeFilter